MDecker-MobileComputing/TypeScript_PalindromChecker/README.md

 The [TypeScript file](PalindromChecker.ts) contained in this repository is to be completed as exercise.
 Once completed, the program has to check if the word entered by the user is a [palindrome](https://en.wikipedia.org/wiki/Palindrome) or not.

+You can use the JavaScript code in [this function](https://github.com/MDecker-MobileComputing/HTML_BootstrapUndJQuery/blob/master/docs/PalindromChecker/meinCode.js#L15-L37) as reference for the algorithmn.

 <br>